 This lime was discovered by Augustine Henry in 1888 and named after him by Ernest Wilson who introduced it to Western horticulture.
-It is smaller that the European lime and possibly less hardy.
-The specimen in the Botanic Gardens has been cut to about 50cm from the ground and is producing vigorous new growth from the base.
+It is smaller than the European lime and possibly less hardy.
+The specimen in the Botanic Gardens was planted in the grass border close to the boundary with Colenso Parade.
+It was cut down to about 50cm from the ground and produced vigorous new growth from the base.
 The distinctive cordate leaves have ciliate margins.
-It flowers in the Autumn
+It flowers in the Autumn.

 Photo taken in Belfast Botanic Gardens in 2020.
 Copyright: Friends of Belfast Botanic Gardens.

 Click here to view the rest of the